Engels' pause: Background

 The Industrial Revolution, which occurred between the mid-18th and mid-19th centuries, led to an increase in Britain's urban population and economic output due to the modernisation of manufacturing and technology.
 As per-capita gross domestic product grew, real wages of the British working class remained relatively constant.
 Capitalists and financiers of new, large-scale manufacturing businesses accumulated the gains from economic development, using them to expand their industries.

 British academic economists Charles Harley and Nicholas Crafts analysed the growth rates of industries and economic sectors in Britain during the Industrial Revolution in 1980, estimating per-capita growth at 46 percent between 1780 and 1840.
 South African-British economic historian Charles Feinstein found in 1990 that working-class wages during that same period increased by 12%, a noticeably slower and comparatively-stagnant rate.

 Friedrich Engels, in his 1845 The Condition of the Working Class in England, highlighted the wealth disparity between the British industrialists and their workers.
-Robert C. Allen of New York University evaluated and substantiated Engels' account in his 2008 paper, "Explorations in Economic History", coining the term "Engels' pause".
+Robert C. Allen of New York University evaluated and substantiated Engels' account in his 2008 paper, in "Explorations in Economic History", coining the term "Engels' pause".

 In the years following Engels' pause and the publication of The Condition of the Working Class in England, British wages began to rise with economic output.
 Between 1840 and 1900, output per worker increased by 90 percent and real wage growth increased by 123 percent.
 This pattern, in which labour productivity and wages increase at about the same rate, developed in Britain around the time that Engels wrote his book.